-- 34. The NSG Guidelines have significantly strengthened international solidarity in the field of transfers of nuclear material.
-NSG undertakings reflect the non-proliferation and peaceful nuclear cooperation objectives which NSG members share with all NPT parties and parties to other international legally binding non-proliferation commitments.
-Controls on the transfer of listed items and technologies provide essential support for the implementation of these treaties and for the continuation and development of peaceful nuclear cooperation, thus also facilitating the utilisation of nuclear energy in developing countries. - 35.
+- 35. The NSG Guidelines have significantly strengthened international solidarity in the field of transfers of nuclear material.
+NSG undertakings reflect the non-proliferation and peaceful_nuclear cooperation objectives that NSG participants share with all NPT parties and parties to other international legally binding non-proliferation commitments.
+Controls on the transfer of listed items and technologies provide essential support for the implementation of these treaties and for the continuation and development of peaceful nuclear cooperation, thus also facilitating the utilisation of nuclear energy in developing countries. - 36.
 Contrary to fears that the NSG Guidelines act as an impediment to the transfer of nuclear materials and equipment, they have in fact facilitated the development of such trade.
 For some time now, supply arrangements have incorporated NSG commitments.
 Such arrangements are designed to expedite transfers and trade.
 The NSG commitments, when woven into the supply arrangements with a basis in respective national laws, provide governments with legitimate and defensible arguments that such arrangements diminish proliferation risk.
-In this manner, non-proliferation and trade purposes are mutually reinforcing. - 36.
-The NSG Guidelines are applied both to members and non-members of the NSG.
-Most NSG members do not possess a self-sufficient fuel cycle and are major importers of nuclear items.
-Accordingly, they are required to provide the same assurances for nuclear transfers as non-members of the NSG in accordance with the Guidelines. - 37.
-As practised by NSG members, export controls operate on the basis that cooperation is the principle and restrictions are the exception.
+In this manner, non-proliferation and trade purposes are mutually reinforcing. - 37.
+The NSG Guidelines are applied both to NSG participants and non-NSG participants.
+Most NSG participants do not possess a self-sufficient fuel cycle and are major importers of nuclear items.
+Accordingly, they are required to provide the same assurances for nuclear transfers as non-NSG participants in accordance with the Guidelines. - 38.
+As practised by NSG participants, export controls operate on the basis that cooperation is the principle and restrictions are the exception.
 Few NPT parties have been refused controlled items: this has occurred when a supplier had good reason to believe that the item in question could contribute to nuclear proliferation.
-Almost all rejections by NSG members of applications for export licences have concerned States with unsafeguarded nuclear programmes. - 38.
-There is close interdependence between the controls in Part 1 of the Guidelines and the effective implementation of comprehensive IAEA Safeguards.
-The NSG supports fully international efforts to strengthen Safeguards to detect undeclared activities as well as to monitor declared nuclear activities to ensure that they continue to meet vital nuclear non-proliferation requirements and to provide the assurances needed for the continuation of international nuclear trade. - 39.
-The NSG held an Intersessional Meeting in Vienna in October 1998, following the concern expressed by members at the nuclear tests conducted by India and Pakistan in May 1998.
-NSG members discussed their impact and they reaffirmed their commitment to the NSG Guidelines.
+Almost all rejections by NSG participants of applications for export licences have concerned States with unsafeguarded nuclear programmes. - 39.
+There is close interdependence between the controls in Part I of the Guidelines and the effective implementation of comprehensive IAEA safeguards.
+The NSG supports fully international efforts to strengthen safeguards to detect undeclared activities as well as to monitor declared nuclear activities to ensure that they continue to meet vital nuclear non-proliferation requirements and to provide the assurances needed for the continuation of international nuclear trade. - 40.
+The NSG held an Intersessional Meeting in Vienna in October 1998, following the concern expressed by NSG participants at the nuclear tests conducted by India and Pakistan in May 1998.
+NSG participants discussed their impact and they reaffirmed their commitment to the NSG Guidelines. - 41.
+The NSG held an Extraordinary Plenary Meeting in Vienna in December 2002 and agreed to several comprehensive amendments to strengthen its Guidelines, intended to prevent and counter the threat of diversion of nuclear exports to nuclear terrorism.
+The Plenary emphasised that effective export controls are an important tool to combat the threat of nuclear terrorism.
+While discussing the DPRK nuclear programme, the Participating Governments of the NSG called on all states to exercise extreme vigilance that their exports and any goods or nuclear technologies that transit their territorial jurisdiction do not contribute to any aspect of a North Korean nuclear weapons effort.